magnusoverli/SuShe/readme.md

 What we saw as the most pressing matter was agreeing on genres.
 A single album may have as many as 5-6 genres associated with them, and this made it hard to get lists where all albums where listed with the same genres.
 Syntax for (complex) band names and album names was also a challenge, but less so.
 In the end, I decided to try to build something custom made, and SuShe was born.
+In my group of music enthusiasts, we have landed on making [RYM](https://rateyourmusic.com/) our source of truth.
+We are using the two first listed genres for an album as Genre 1 and Genre 2, respectively.
+Some sites and platforms have also been seen to use different dates for release.
+RYM is also the master data in this context.

-### Discalimer
+### Disclaimer
-**I am not a devloper!**
+**I am not a developer!**
-I can not code!
+**I can not code!**

 I understand just enough about coding to understand basic concepts and common pitfalls/challenges.
+I also barely know enough to ask an AI for the right thing.
+It has been a turbulent but effective partnership! :-)

 All code included in this repo is written by an AI tool on my order.